The Djavad Mowafaghian Centre for Brain Health will soon be home to a disposable glove recycling program.

 “I am very proud of Melody and the other students in my lab who helped with this important student-led initiative to greatly reduce plastic waste at the DMCBH,” says Dr. Kiran Soma.

 With nearly 200 trainees and 14 labs housed in Koerner and the Centre for Brain Health, the goal is to make the Centre a greener place.

 “As scientists we’re supposed to be role models for the rest of society, and I think this is a great opportunity to launch an initiative that could really make a difference,” says Salehzadeh.

-- Collection will continue every second Wednesday from 3–5 pm until the end of April
+- Collection will continue every second Friday from 2– 3 pm

 - Drop off is outside room F128 in Koerner Pavilion, near Melanie Bertrand’s office